The Electric Clean Vehicle Tax Credit: A Complete Guide for 2023, Pre & Post Inflation Reduction Act

 There are no more automaker vehicles sold phaseouts.
 Automakers that had their electric vehicle tax credits phased out due to hitting the 200,000 vehicles sold in the U.S. market mark (GM, Tesla, and Toyota) are newly re-eligible for up to the full federal EV tax credits, provided the vehicles fall under the new MSRP guidelines and all other criteria are met.

-The Inflation Reduction Act Added Taxpayer Modified Adjusted Gross Income (MAGI) Eligibility Caps for New Clean Vehicles in 2023 & After
+3. New Taxpayer Modified Adjusted Gross Income (MAGI) Eligibility Caps for New Clean Vehicles Added for 2023, 2024, & After

 A taxpayer’s eligibility to claim an electric vehicle tax credit may be limited by modified adjusted gross income (MAGI) caps.
 Only individuals having a MAGI that does not exceed the following thresholds are eligible for the tax credit: